github/rubocop-github/CONTRIBUTING.md

 ### Releasing a new version

-1. Update `rubocop-github.gemspec` with the next version number
+1. Update [`lib/version.rb`](lib/version.rb) with the next version number
-1. Update the `CHANGELOG` with changes and contributor
+2. Update the `CHANGELOG` with changes and contributor
-1. Run `bundle` to update gem version contained in the lockfile
+3. Run `bundle` to update gem version contained in the lockfile
-1. Make a commit: `Release v{VERSION}`
-1. Tag the commit : `git tag v{VERSION}`
-1. Create the package: `gem build rubocop-github.gemspec`
-1. Push to GitHub: `git push origin && git push origin --tags`
-1. Push to Rubygems: `gem push rubocop-github-{VERSION}.gem`
-1. Publish a new release on GitHub: https://github.com/github/rubocop-github/releases/new
+4. Commit your changes and open a pull request
+5. When the pull request is approved and merged into `main`, the [`.github/workflows/release.yml`](.github/workflows/release.yml) workflow will automatically run to release the new version to RubyGems and GitHub Packages 🎉.